jakubledl/dissect/docs/parsing.md

 [Doctrine][doctrine].
 Chances are you've written one; if you did, it was most likely a [recursive descent parser][rdparser], just like the examples above.
-Now, such parsers have several disadvantages: first, they have to be manually written.
-That's a lot of code to write.
-Second, they're *recursive*,
-which means one thing: nest the input deep enough (like an annotation, which has another annotation as a parameter, that annotation has another annotation as a parameter ...) and your PHP process blows up
+Now, such parsers have several disadvantages: first, they obviously have to be manually written.
+Second, they're *recursive*, which means one thing: nest the input deep enough (like an annotation, which has another annotation as a parameter, that annotation has another annotation as a parameter ...) and your PHP process blows up